keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 Let me start with an abstract concept: **Context**.
 What is a context? _A context is a setting where stuff exists under some circumstances._ Stuff such as instances of term `A` in the _context_ of `F[A]`.

 > Contexts in Scala may be neatly represented by a letter and brackets such as `F[_]` with an underscore when the type of the term is unspecified, and `F[A]` when the term is known to be of type `A`.
-Other letters work nicely of course, as do proper names, as in `Option[Int]`.
+Other letters work nicely of course, as do concrete names, as in `Option[Int]`.

 Each kind of context models a set of **effects**.
 Contexts thus represent a concrete, typed API describing how their terms may be produced.
 Names of contexts can hint at the effects they model, and with some intuition you may be able to figure out what each context’s effects may be.